Parallel Sets

 Program Updates

-The program checks for updates when it is started.
+The program checks for updates when it is launched.
 If it finds a new program version, it will tell you what is new, and offer to take you to this website to download it.
 We expect to release a new version about every one or two months.

 We strongly encourage you to upgrade to new versions as soon as possible.
 This is academic software, we do not have a large development team, and much less quality assurance division.
 New versions fix bugs and introduce new features.
 They might also change the database schema, which means that you will no longer be able to download online datasets (new versions will always be backwards-compatible, i.e., they will be able to read older databases, but older programs will not be able to access data in new databases).